Yabula-Yabula language

 Yabula-Yabula (Jabulajabula) in an extinct language of Australia, located in Victoria and New South Wales.
 Dixon listed it an isolate, but Glottolog evaluates it as a dialect of Yotayota.
+It shares only 44% of its vocabulary with Yorta Yorta, so is best considered a separate language.
+This may be due to the rapid lexical change involved after a person's death, as their name then cannot be uttered.